allebd/trivia/backend/README.md

 ***********************************************************************************************************************************

 POST '/quizzes'
-- Fetch questions to play the quiz and should take category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
+- Fetches questions to play the quiz and should take category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
 - Request Body:
     {
       "previous_questions": [],